Simon Fraser Student Society: Structure

-The Simon Fraser Student Society's Board of Directors produces a website that declares the Board the Society's sole decision-making body and presents Council (formerly "Forum") and a variety of committees as advisory bodies.
-Historically, Council/Forum has been the Society's decision-making body, with the Board split off from Forum in 2000.
+The Simon Fraser Student Society's Board of Directors produces a website that declares the Board, as Council (formerly "Forum") and a variety of committees as advisory bodies., the Society's sole decision-making body.
+Historically, Council/Forum has been the Society's decision-making body, then the Board split off from Forum in 2000.
+The Board then recently became the Council again, as the highest decision making body in between meetings of the membership as voted at the SFSS 2020 AGM.

-Before 2002, Forum (now "Council") was the Society's decision-making body.
-Council is composed of elected representatives from all of the Departmental Student Unions and the constituent groups (Out On Campus, Women's Centre, First Nations, Métis & Inuit Student Association, Students of Caribbean & African Ancestry, Residence Hall Association, and Disability and Neurodiversity Alliance).
-The Board of Directors are Honorary Members of Forum as per the constitution of the Society.
-Following the concentration of power in the Board, Council is responsible for advising the Board on a variety of issues relevant to students and acts as a watchdog of the Board.

-The Board of Directors is composed entirely of representatives elected directly by students.
-The Board is responsible for and exercises full control over the affairs of the Society.
-In addition, it is the only recognized medium of communication between its members, the University, and the general public.
-The Board meets bi-weekly year-round.
+The current Council is composed of 7 Executives who are elected directly by the students, as well as composed of seats representing Faculty Student Unions, Departmental Student Unions, Constituency groups and Affiliated Student Groups.

 Since the creation of the SFSS in 1967, it has represented graduate and undergraduate students with one Society.

 However, during the Spring 2007 election, Graduate Students voted to form their own society separate from the SFSS.
 This is the Graduate Students Society (GSS) at Simon Fraser University.
-The start date for full separation was May 1, 2008.

-Like many student unions in BC, the SFSS also relies heavily on a permanent staff.
-They hold various bureaucratic positions, help assist board members, and in some cases assist in the development of policy.
-SFSS staff are members of the Canadian Union of Public Employees Local 3338 after a merger from Local 5396.

 History

 Since its founding in 1967, the organization has been highly politicized.
-Main campaigns have centered around opposing tuition fee increases, increasing student financial assistance, and advocating for greater uptake of open educational resources (OER).
-In addition to this, the Society has campaigned for student-dominated university decision-making, academic freedom, improved student services, social democracy, women's rights, gay rights, First Nations, the disabled, and international students.
-The society's membership in the Canadian Federation of Students has been an enormous controversy.

 After a long and highly publicized legal battle, the students voted at referendum in 2011 to leave the CFS and re-allocate the mandatory fees back into the SFSS to provide students with more services.

 In 2005, members voted in favour of a graduate health and dental plan.
 The Student Society began providing health and dental plan services to graduate students in September 2005.
 In 2007, graduate students voted to separate from the SFSS and establish the Graduate Student Society at Simon Fraser University, which now provides these services.